hostas/EDA-and-ML-Perovskites/README.md

 5. [Prediction (Regression)](https://github.com/hostas/EDA-and-ML-for-Perovskites/blob/master/README.md)
 6. [Hyperparameter tunning](https://github.com/hostas/EDA-and-ML-for-Perovskites/blob/master/README.md)

 I will strive to provide a documentation that explains the code and key takeaways of the project.
+Data reading and cleaning has been done in a single jupyter notebook (01).
+The rest of the project is in another notebook (02-05).